Andresws12/Portfolio-Vue3/README.md

 <font size="4">**Welcome to my personal portfolio 👋.**</font>

 My personal portfolio has been meticulously crafted using Vue 3, Typescript, and Pinia for seamless state management.
-With this project, I strive to demonstrate my development expertise and take the opportunity to explore innovative ideas, while conducting experiments with these leading-edge technologies in the field of frontend development.
+I strive to demonstrate my development expertise and explore innovative ideas, while conducting experiments with leading-edge technologies in the field of frontend development.

 ## <span id="built-with">🏗️Built with</span>

-**Below is the framework used for the project and the libraries used in the project.**
+**Below are the frameworks and libraries used in this project:**

 > - [Vue 3][vue]
 > - [Pinia][pinia]
-> - [Typescrypt][typescript]
+> - [Typescript][typescript]
 > - [VeeValidate][vee-validate]
 > - [VueUse][vue-use]
-> - [Fontawesome]
+> - [Fontawesome][fontawesome]
 > - [Sass][sass]
 > - [Prettier][prettier]
 > - [Eslint][eslint]